Particular/docs.particular.net/architecture/azure/microservices.md

 ## Components

 * [NServiceBus endpoint](/nservicebus/endpoints) (service): Each service is an autonomously deployable and scalable unit with a private [data store](data-stores.md).
-* Azure Service Bus message queue: The message queue is an asynchronous, reliable, and fault-tolerant communication channel which decouples the services.
+* Message bus: The message bus provides an asynchronous, reliable, and fault-tolerant communication channel which decouples the services.
 * Gateway: A gateway is a facade which allows user technologies such as web browsers to decouple from service implementations.
 Gateways may also provide further operational facilities, but do not contain domain-specific logic.
 Azure offers a [range of gateway services](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/gateway).

 ## Challenges